josegabrielnb/reproducible-research_homework/README.md

 **a) Import the data for double-stranded DNA (dsDNA) viruses taken from the Supplementary Materials of the original paper into Posit Cloud (the csv file is in the `question-5-data` folder).
 How many rows and columns does the table have?
 (3 points)**

-In the data there are 33 rows and 13 columns
+In the data there are 33 rows and 13 columns. (code can be seen in Question_5_code.R)

 **b) What transformation can you use to fit a linear model to the data?
 Apply the transformation.
 (3 points)**